 If you love visiting new locations and working with your hands, pest control is the right career for you.
-This profession offers flexible work schedules and the opportunity to own a business.
+This profession offers flexible work schedules and the opportunity to

 Explore the job opportunities in your area.
 This Louisiana pest control license guide will tell you all about the education and experience you need.